 Dani, from Diapers in Paradise, got you covered with this dedicated article about enjoying a beach vacation with a baby.

-Crete with Kids, region breakdown
+Crete with Kids, Region Breakdown

-As a mom of two, and despite how much I like Rethymno as a region, the coast of Rethymno has never been among my favorite for small kids since it offers open-sea beaches on the North, sometimes windy.
+As a mom of two, and despite how much I like Rethymno as a region, the coast of Rethymno has never been among my favorite for small kids since it offers open-sea beaches in the North, sometimes windy.

 Loutraki has, in fact, some pebbles, but it’s a good place for older kids to give their first steps in snorkeling.

 It’s fairly close to the city center for a walk at night, but also peaceful and with all the comforts you might night if you prefer to stay home (supermarkets, taverns, pharmacies).

-This latter half an hour away from the city.
+This latter is half an hour away from the city.
 It has calm waters thanks to a cape that creates natural protection from the wind.

-The prefecture of Lasithi has good beaches for kids along the Mirabello Bay.
+The prefecture of Lasithi has good beaches for kids along Mirabello Bay.
 In this case, it’s a good idea to stay in Agios Nikolaos and explore the beaches in the area.

 Being close to Heraklion, it’s easy to check numerous kid-friendly attractions located along the road between both towns.